mindsers/nativetable/README.md

 Nativetable is a simple native es6 module to create and work with dynamics HTML tables.

+Nativetable allow you to sort, filter and paginate your data in an HTML table.
+No useless features, only one line of code is required to load your data.

 ## Installation

 You can build your own Nativetable with this project.